 The UNM Cancer Center is:

-- One of only 51 cancer centers in the United States to achieve Comprehensive designation by the National Cancer Institute.
+- The only cancer center in New Mexico to achieve Comprehensive designation by the National Cancer Institute.

 - Recognized by the New Mexico State Legislature as the state’s official cancer center and received special commendation from the State Legislature in 2003 and 2005.